Politiker am Mikrofon

 Open Day

-Numerous information and advisory services offer you the opportunity to see the study and living conditions in Erfurt for yourself at the open day.
+Numerous information and counselling services offer you the opportunity to see the study and living conditions in Erfurt for yourself at the Open Day.
 Get to know the green campus and the beautiful old town centre on guided tours.
-More information: Hochschulinfotag
+Information on the programme: Open Day

 Order or download information material